-On February 28, 2019, the Company's board of directors, including a majority of the non-interested directors who have no financial interest in this proposal, approved this proposal as in the best interests of the Company and its stockholders and is recommending that the Company's stockholders vote in favor of this proposal to offer and sell shares of the Company's common stock at prices that may be less than NAV.
-In evaluating this proposal, the Company's board of directors, including the non-interested directors, considered and evaluated factors including the following, as discussed more fully below:
+On February 27, 2020, the Company's board of directors, including a "required majority" (as defined in Section 57(o) of the 1940 Act) of the directors who have no financial interest in this proposal and who are not interested persons of the Company as defined in the 1940 Act, approved this proposal as in the best interests of the Company and its stockholders and is recommending that the Company's stockholders vote in favor of this proposal to offer and sell shares of the Company's common stock at prices that may be less than NAV.
+In evaluating this proposal, the Company's board of directors, including a "required majority" (as defined in Section 57(o) of the 1940 Act) of the directors who have no financial interest in this proposal and who are not "interested persons" of the Company as defined in the 1940 Act, considered and evaluated factors including the following, as discussed more fully below:

-- · possible long-term benefits to the Company's stockholders; and - possible dilution to the Company's NAV
+- · possible long-term benefits to the Company's stockholders; and - · possible dilution to the Company's NAV

 Prior to approving this proposal, the Company's board of directors met to consider and evaluate information that our management provided on the merits of our possibly raising additional capital and the merits of publicly offering shares of the Company's common stock at a price below NAV.
 The Company's board of directors considered the objectives of a possible offering, the mechanics of an offering, establishing size parameters for an offering, the possible effects of dilution, common stock trading volume, and other matters, including that the Company's common stock has traded both above and below NAV since the Company's initial public offering.
 The board of directors evaluated a full range of offering sizes.
-However, the board of directors has not yet drawn any definite conclusions regarding the size of a contemplated capital raise at this time, to the extent the Company's common stock were to continue to trade below NAV.
+However, other than the board of directors' approval of the ATM Program, the board of directors has not yet drawn any definite conclusions regarding the size of a contemplated capital raise at this time, to the extent the Company's common stock were to continue to trade below NAV.
 In determining whether or not to offer and sell common stock, including below NAV, the board of directors has a duty to act in the Company's and its stockholders' best interests and must comply with the other requirements of the 1940 Act.